yorak/VeRyPy/README.md

 VeRyPy -a all E-n51-k5.vrp
 ```

+> Note: some algorithms require additional dependencies such as Gurobi with Python bindings to be installed.
+See [Dependencies and Installation](#Dependencies-and-Installation) below.

 > Note: an alternative invocation `python -O -m verypy` does the same but entirely disables `__debug__` and logging.

 A third typical way of using VeRyPy is to use it as a python module: